UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. attribute:: lodManager

-      Return the lod manager of this KX_GameObject.
+      Return the lod manager of this object.
       Needed to access to lod manager to set attributes of levels of detail of this object.

       :type: :class:`KX_LodManager`